una-auxme/paf/doc/05_acting/04_vehicle_controller.md

 # Overview of the Vehicle Controller Component

-**Summary:** This page provides an overview of the current status of both steering controllers, the PurePursuit and the Stanley Controller.
+**Summary:** This page provides an overview of the current status of the Vehicle Controller Component.

 ---

-## Author
+## Authors

 Robert Fischer, Alexander Hellmann